microsoft/Olive/README.md

 OLive, meaning ONNX Go Live, is a sequence of docker images that automates the process of ONNX model shipping.
 It integrates model conversion, correctness test, and performance tuning into a single pipeline, while each component is a standalone docker image and can be scaled out.

-There are three ways to use OLive:
+There are four ways to use OLive:

 1. [Use With Command Line Tool](/cmd-tool): Run the OLive with command line using Python.